HackYourFuture/Assignments/README.md

 Do not change anything in the `test-reports` and `unit-tests` sub-folders.
 Their purpose will be explained further down below.

 Each exercise comes with starter code.
-Inside the starter code that indicate where there is something for you to do.
+Inside the starter code are comments that indicate where there is something for you to do.
 Example (Figure 2):

 ```js
 function giveCompliment(/* parameters go here */) {